abbakym/grunt-blanket-mocha/README.md

 ## Why fork?

 Because I needed to quick-fix a few options to let it integrate into CI more easily.
-Changes could breaking for others so I decided to keep a fork instead of pull-requesting.
+Changes could be breaking for others so I decided to keep a fork instead of pull-requesting.

 ## Wat?